Hopson97/HopsonCraft/CODESTYLE.md

 }
 ```

-* For setter functions, use R-Value references and move scematics eg
+* For setter functions, use R-Value references and move scematics (if feasible) eg

 ```C++
 void Foo:setString(std::string&& str)